wujekbrezniew/Adafruit_CircuitPython_APDS9960/README.rst

 ----------------------

-By default, when the driver is initialized, the APDS-9960 sensor's internal settings are reset and sensible defaults are applyed to several low-level settings that should work well for most use cases.
+By default, when the driver is initialized, the APDS-9960 sensor's internal settings are reset and sensible defaults are applied to several low-level settings that should work well for most use cases.

-If either the "reset" or "set defauls" behaviors (or both) aren't desired, they can be individually disabled via init kwargs.
+If either the "reset" or "set defaults" behaviors (or both) aren't desired, they can be individually disabled via init kwargs.

 .. code:: python3